-The Counter Offer: How to Negotiate a Real Estate Deal
+The Counter Offer: How to negotiate a real estate deal

-A counteroffer states that the seller has accepted a buyer’s offer—but only if one or more changes are made to its terms.
+A counter offer states that the seller or buyer has accepted the counter party’s offer—but only if one or more changes are made to its terms.

-- Sale price
+- Home price

 - Closing date

-- Contributions to closing costs
+- Closing costs

 1. Negotiate with the market in mind